nasa/cFE/docs/cFE Application Developers Guide.md

 allocations.

-With the call to `CFE_ES_PoolCreate`, mempool takes the memory block allocated by the application and creates one 168 byte management data structure as shown in Figure 5.2 starting at the address of the provided block.
+With the call to `CFE_ES_PoolCreate`, mempool takes the memory block allocated by the application and creates one 168-byte management data structure as shown in Figure 5.2 starting at the address of the provided block.
 This memory is not available to user applications.
-As an initialization check, mempool requires that the provided application block contain enough space for one 168 byte management structure plus one 12 byte descriptor plus the smallest fixed size block (8 bytes).
+As an initialization check, mempool requires that the provided application block contain enough space for one 168-byte management structure plus one 12-byte descriptor plus the smallest fixed-size block (8 bytes).
 This constraint allows mempool to create at least one user application block.